AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+	The relationship is the actor_id.
+One and only one to many.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+	The blue diamond means that the last_update column is not null.

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+	It has 3 foreign keys.
+We know this because when hovered over, there are 3 other paths that are highlighted and connected to other tables.

 ##### ER Diagram upload